Configuration Reference

 Example: ["src/", "tests/"]

 Directories or files to analyze.
-Accepts paths and glob patterns.
+Plain paths relative to the project root — unlike exclude, include does not accept glob patterns.
 Only .py files are processed.

 exclude